vedranaa/vis3d/README.md

 pip install -e .
 ```

 - Optionally, you can also get the links to a few volumes from 3DIM from the `links_gbar` folder.
-I made a folder to which I copied files using `get_links.sh` similar to before.
+For this, I made a subfoder under my project to which I copied files using `get_links.sh` similar to before.

 ```
 #!/bin/bash